circletk/obsidian-canvas-roots/README.md

 # Canvas Roots: Genealogical Family Tree Plugin for Obsidian

-> **⚠️ Alpha Status (v0.1.3):** Canvas Roots is in early alpha release.
-Core features are stable and well-tested (GEDCOM import, tree generation, canvas styling), but some advanced features are not yet implemented.
+> **⚠️ Alpha Status (v0.1.4):** Canvas Roots is in early alpha release.
+Core features are stable and well-tested (GEDCOM import/export, tree generation, canvas styling), but some advanced features are not yet implemented.
 See [Roadmap](docs/roadmap.md) for details.

 **Canvas Roots** is an Obsidian plugin that automatically generates complex family trees directly onto the Canvas using specialized genealogical layout algorithms for non-overlapping, relationship-aware positioning.